Jerry-Mang/enterprise-ai-infrastructure-lab/projects/Project-08-Ruijie-EW1200R-Mesh-Deployment-and-Cloud-Management.md

 #### Step 1 - Root Router Deployment

-The primary EW1200R was connected to the existing network through the RG-ES226GC-P switch.
+The first EW1200R was deployed as the root router and connected to the existing CCTV network through VLAN 20.

 Connection: